-RNAseq
+RNA sequencing (RNA-seq)

 Quality control and alignment: Single-end (SE) sequencing was performed on the PND8, and PND15 spermatogonia samples on the Illumina HiSeq4000 at the FGC Zurich.
 PND8 raw data (FASTQ files) was merged from two individual runs.
 For the analysis of literature RNA-seq data, FASTQ files of PND14 and PNW8 samples were obtained using fastq-dump (version 2.10.8).
 Quality assessment of the FASTQ files was performed using FastQC (Andrews et al., 2012) (version 0.11.8).
 TrimGalore (Krueger, 2015) (version 0.6.2) was used to trim adapters and low-quality ends from reads with Phred score less than 30 (-q 30), and for discarding trimmed reads shorter than 30 bp (--length 30).
-Trimmed reads were then pseudo-aligned using Salmon (Patro et al., 2017) (version 0.9.1) with automatic detection of the library type (-l A), correcting for sequence-specific bias (--seqBias) and correcting for fragment GC bias correction (--gcBias) on a transcript index prepared for the Mouse genome (GRCm38) from GENCODE (version M18) (Harrow et al., 2012) with additional piRNA precursors and transposable elements (concatenated by family) from Repeat Masker as in (Gapp et al., 2018)
+Trimmed reads were then pseudo-aligned using Salmon (Patro et al., 2017) (version 0.9.1) with automatic detection of the library type (-l A), correcting for sequence-specific bias (--seqBias) and correcting for fragment GC bias correction (--gcBias) on a transcript index prepared for the Mouse genome (GRCm38) from GENCODE (version M18) (Harrow et al., 2012), with additional piRNA precursors and transposable elements (concatenated by family) from Repeat Masker as in (Gapp et al., 2018).

 Downstream analysis: the downstream analysis was performed using R (R Core Team, 2020) (version 3.6.2), using packages from The Comprehensive R Archive Network (CRAN) (https://cran.r-project.org) and Bioconductor (Huber et al., 2015).
 Pre-filtering of genes was performed using the filterByExpr function from edgeR (Robinson et al., 2009) (version 3.28.1) with a design matrix and requiring at least 15 counts (min.counts = 15).
 Normalization factors were obtained using TMM normalization (Robinson and Oshlack, 2010) from the edgeR package and differential gene expression (DGE) analysis was performed using the limma-voom (Law et al., 2014) pipeline from limma (Ritchie et al., 2015) (version 3.42.2).
 The Log2 fold change between PNW8 and PND14 spermatogonial samples was calculated by subtracting Log2 normalized expression values of PND14 from PNW8 samples.
 Gene ontology (GO) analysis was performed on expressed genes with fGSEA (version 1.15.2), using fGSEAMultilevel function on sets with 10 to 1000 annotated genes (minSize = 10, maxSize = 1000), and p-values boundary of 1E-100 (eps = 1e-100) (Korotkevich et al., 2016).
 For the PND15 vs PND8 comparison, genes were pre-ranked using their t-statistic; for the PNW8 vs PND14 comparison the Log2 fold change was used due to the lack of multiple replicates for each timepoint.
 REVIGO was used to summarize the GO terms obtained following fGSEA (Supek et al., 2011).

-A
+Assay for Transposase-Accessible Chromatin using sequening (Omni-ATAC)